 The Woman in the Assembly

-The first letter to Timothy gives directions for the conduct of the assembly at Ephesus, among them this one: the woman receives instruction in calm, she does not teach nor exercise authority over the man, and the rule is grounded on Adam and Eve.
-The passage jars.
-It grows clear once one enters the situation it is correcting and the reasons it sets out.
+In the first letter to Timothy, Paul gives directions for the conduct of the assembly at Ephesus, among them this one: the woman receives instruction in calm, she does not teach nor exercise authority over the man, and the rule is grounded on Adam and Eve.
+This instruction answers the disorder of a Church troubled by false teachers, and it reserves to men the teaching that carries authority and the presidency of the assembly.

 Calm and instruction